Platformatory/blog/_posts/2024-07-24-Use-OAuth-OIDC-to-Authenticate-to-Confluent-Cloud.md

 ![Image2](../assets/blog-images/oauth-oidc-blog/oauth.png)

-Here is a summary of the steps in the OAuth 2.0 flow:
+# summary of the steps in the OAuth 2.0 flow:

-### **1. Establish Trust Between Confluent and Your Identity Provider**
+## 1. Establish Trust Between Confluent and Your Identity Provider

 - **Add the Identity Provider:**